Python Lesson 7: Pandas

 integers, data selection will always be label-oriented to avoid possible

 ambiguities.
-In these cases is preferably to use loc
+In these cases is preferably to use loc or iloc.

-4.5 Arithmetic with series and dataframes
+4.5.
+Arithmetic with series and dataframes

-The arithmetic between series with different indexes is performed in such a way that the final set of indexes is the union of the involved sets and missing values are introduced in the elements where the two series don’t overlap and propagate through arithmetic operations.
+that the final set of indexes is the union of the involved sets and missing

 An example with two series is